BaseOptim

 Returns:

-a dictionary containing the prior of iteration it.
+the prior at iteration it.

 Examples using BaseOptim: